Orchestrating Fashion's Data Runway: Inside Rent the Runway's Data Stack with Prefect and dbt

 The Fashion Data Challenge

 Rent the Runway's business model presents unique data challenges.
 Beyond the customer-facing rental platform, the company manages complex warehouse operations, marketing initiatives, and financial data streams.
-Their data engineering team handles everything from inventory tracking to customer behavior analysis, requiring a robust and flexible data stack.
+Their data engineering team handles ingestion and processing of everything from inventory tracking to customer behavior analysis, requiring a robust and flexible data stack.

 The Core Data Stack